-Learning outcomes:

-• Write a scientific essay independently

-• Recognize and analyze the specificities of the public sector with respect to IT

-adoption behaviors

-Obtain an understanding for the • Obtain an understanding for the importance of user resistance and inertia within the

-public sector

-• Analyze and specify essential d • Analyze and specify essential differences of the public and private sector with respect

-to user behaviors
+- Write a scientific essay independently - Recognize and analyze the specificities of the public sector with respect to IT adoption behaviors - Obtain an understanding for the importance of user resistance and inertia within the public sector - Analyze and specify essential differences of the public and private sector with respect to user behaviors

-Prerequisites:

-Required: -

 Recommended: Fundamentals in IS at Bachelor level

-Obligatory registration : yes Further Information on registration:

-The seminar is limited tot he number To apply for the seminar, please send an email with

-of 10 students actual performance record, a short motivation, and

-the subject "E-Government Adoption" to

-kroenung@bwl.uni-mannheim.de.
-Emails that are

-sent later than 31.08.2014 will be disregarded

-Courses Hours per week Self-study ECTS

-Lecture 2 10 6

-ECTS in total 6
+Obligatory registration: yes Further Information on registration: The seminar is limited tot he number To apply for the seminar, please send an email with of 10 students actual performance rec actual performance record, a short motivation, and the subject "E-Government Adoption" to kroenung@bwl.uni-ma nnheim.de.
+Emails that are sent later than 31.08.20 014 will be disregar ded Courses Hours per week Self-study ECTS Lecture 2 10 6 ECTS in total 6

-Form of assessment Scientific paper with the required length of 12 pages (70%) and 15-min presentation (30%)

-Lecturer/Person in charge Prof. Dr. Julia Krönung

-Duration of module 1 semester

-Offering Fall semester
+Form of assessment Scientific paper with the required length of 12 pages (70%) and 15-min presentation (30%) Lecturer/Person in charge Prof. Dr. Julia Krönung Duration of module 1 semester Offering Fall semester Language English Program-specific educational goals LG1; LG 5 Range of application Mannheim Master in Management, M.Sc.

-Language English

-Program-specific educational goals LG1; LG 5

-Range of application Mannheim Master in Management, M.Sc.
 Business Education, M.Sc.
 Business Informatics, Diploma Business Administration, Diploma Business Informatics

-For students of the M.Sc.
+\For students of the M.Sc.
 Information Systems the seminar means a reduced workload with only 4 ECTS.